rlperez/kablamo.me/src/posts/2024/2024-12-31-bat-a-better-cat.md

 ## Bat

-There are some eternal tools and cat is one of them.
+There are some eternal tools and `cat` is one of them.
 It has not appreciably changed much for an eternity.
 Recently I have stumbled upon a site called [Terminal Trove](https://terminaltrove.com/).
-A tool missing from their posts is the tool [bat](https://github.com/sharkdp/bat).
-As a developer, and perhaps many Linux users, when I am using cat it is with a script or log snippet.
+A tool missng from their posts is the tool [bat](https://github.com/sharkdp/bat).
+As a developer, and perhaps many Linux users, when I am using `cat` it is with a script or log snippet.
 However, without perks like colorization and line numbers it can be difficult to comprehend.
-This may lead a user to open it in vi or helix to get those benefits.
+This may lead a user to open it in `vi` or `helix` to get those benefits.
 What if you didn't have to?
 That's where `bat` enters the picture.

 This is what `bat` looks like with a simple basic toml file.